Family resource center to host drive-in movie

 “There are still passes available,” Stone said, adding that they did sell out of passes the last two years.

-In addition to the parking pass, tickets cost $10 per person in advance ($15 at the gate), or free for anyone four and younger.
+In addition to the parking pass, tickets cost $10 per person in advance ($15 at the gate), or free for ages four and younger.

 Ticket sales benefit the center’s family services, which aid Southern Maryland parents and children who have experienced substance abuse or trauma by helping parents build better relationships with their children, Stone said.
 Family support services offered at the center, which is headquartered in Charlotte Hall, include supervised visitation, coparenting coaching, parenting skills training and behavior intervention.

-Gates will open at 5:30 p.m., giving families a chance to take part in a variety of activities before the movie starts at sundown, which Stone said will be around 8:20 p.m.
+Gates to the fairgrounds will open at 5:30 p.m., giving families a chance to take part in a variety of activities before the movie starts at sundown, which Stone said will be around 8:20 p.m.

 Pre-movie entertainment includes a host of snow-themed activities, including building an “igloo” out of boxes and having a snowball toss with fake snowballs provided.
 There will also be a petting zoo, a new addition to this year’s event.
 And, there will be various food trucks selling their delicacies.